Charterhouse Street

 Charterhouse Street is a street on the north side of Smithfield in the City of London.
 The road forms part of the City’s boundary with the neighbouring London Boroughs of Islington and Camden.
 It connects Charterhouse Square and Holborn Circus, crossing Farringdon Road and running along a number of historical sites, including Smithfield Market.

 The nearest London Underground stations are Barbican near the east end of Charterhouse Street and Farringdon further west.
 Farringdon station also provides a connection to Crossrail and Thameslink rail services.

 Notable buildings

 Current

 Several gastropubs line the street, including the Fox and Anchor.
 The formerly-DJ Mag #1 club Fabric nightclub is located at No. 77A.

 Charterhouse Street is also the home of a 31 MWe combined heat and power plant operated by Citigen (E.ON) and located within and beneath the former PLA cold store.

+Anglia Ruskin University has a campus in Charterhouse Street 19.